IamVatsal/python_mini_projects/README.md

 ## Projects

 1. **Finance Calculator**
+   A program to calculate monthly and yearly income after tax deductions and expenses.
 2. **Expense Splitter**
-3. More projects to come...
+   A tool to split expenses among multiple people based on their respective shares.
+3. **Word Frequency Counter**
+   A program to analyze a text file and display the top 10 most frequent words.
+4. **Simple Notepad**
+   A basic text editor with save, save as, and load functionality.

 ## Prerequisites

-- Python 3.x: Make sure you have Python installed on your system.
+- **Python 3.x**: Make sure you have Python installed on your system.
 You can download it from [python.org](https://www.python.org/downloads/).

 ## Installation